 Responsibilities of unemployed job seekers

 If you are applying for or already receive an unemployment benefit, you need to search for full-time work.
 Only job seekers who receive a partial disability pension are entitled to unemployment benefits without being obligated to seek full-time employment.
 A nonconditional requirement of receiving unemployment benefits is that your job search is valid.
-Your job search is considered valid when you are working with the TE Office or local government pilot in the agreed manner and at the agreed times, and you are observing any instructions and deadlines given through E-services or other official channels.
+Your job search is considered valid when you are working with the TE Office or local government pilot in the agreed manner and at the agreed times, and you are observing any instructions and deadlines given through ‘E-services' section of Job Market Finland or other official channels.

 • Ensure you can be reached and keep your contact information up to date.
-You can notify officials on any changes through E-services or calling the telephone service.
+You can notify officials on any changes through ‘E-services' section of Job Market Finland or calling the telephone service.

 • Accept work that is offered to you by your assigned expert or an employer.
 If the job offer made by your expert is mandatory, you are required to contact the employer.
 You must also report contacting the employer by the deadline.